Mogle7Arkad/my_tictactoe/README.md

 4. A cell can not be played twice.

-5. Immediately any player has his/her sign straight on 3 cells(vertically, horizontall or diagonally), the player won the game.
+5. Immediately any player has his/her sign straight on 3 cells(vertically, horizontally or diagonally), the player is the winner.
 An alert message is displayed on the screen to announce the winner.

 6. If for any reason you wish to start the game afresh, the restart button allows you do that.